mkarner07/mkarner07.github.io/_posts/2023/2023-12-14-9-Learnings-from-Thinking-Fast-and-Slow.md

 ---
 The workings of the human mind can be quite mysterious, particularly when considering our subconscious thoughts.

-Daniel Kahnemann dissects this phenomenon in his fantastic book, "[Thinking, Fast and Slow](https://amzn.to/46iVUs8)", elucidating the dual nature of our brains.
+Daniel Kahnemann dissects this phenomenon in his fantastic book, Thinking, Fast and Slow", elucidating the dual nature of our brains.

 In this article, I'll be sharing nine key insights that I've gleaned from the book.